Skip to main content

 • Access the frontend at the URL http://tuo-dominio.com.
 You should see the default homepage.

-• Access the admin panel via the set URL http://tuo-dominio.com/"Magento Admin URI" with the set credentials.
+• Access the admin panel via the URL you set http://tuo-dominio.com/"Magento Admin URI" with the credentials you set.

 php /var/www/magento/bin/magento cron:install